fovendor/roundify-video-bot/README.md

 # RoundiPy

 **Roundipy** is a web service that converts any video into a perfect circular Telegram Video Note.
-The conversion process features a real-time progress bar via WebSocket, and the result can be instantly sent to Telegram.
+The conversion process features real-time progress indicators, and the result can be instantly sent to Telegram.

 ▶ **Live Demo:** [https://roundipy.ether-memory.com](https://roundipy.ether-memory.com)

 ## Key Features

-- 💿 **Perfect Crop:** Video is automatically cropped to a square and scaled to the desired resolution (240-1024px).
+- 💿 **Perfect Crop:** Video is interactively cropped to a square and scaled to the desired resolution (240-640px).
-- 🖼️ **Interactive Framing:** Zoom and pan the video to select the perfect frame for your video note.
+- 🖼️ **Interactive Framing:** Zoom and pan the video in real-time to select the perfect frame for your video note.
-- 📊 **Integrated Progress Bar:** Track the conversion process in real-time.
+- 📊 **Real-time Feedback:** The UI provides live progress for both file uploading and video conversion, ensuring the user is always informed.
 - ⏱️ **Flexible Settings:** Easily adjust the duration and start offset for the clip you want to create.
 - 🤖 **Telegram Integration:** Provide a chat ID, and the finished video note will be sent directly to Telegram using the server-configured bot.
-- 🗑️ **Stateless & Secure:** No files are stored on the server.
-Videos are processed in memory and immediately deleted after being sent.
+- 🗑️ **Stateless & Secure:** No files are permanently stored.
+Videos are processed and immediately deleted after being sent.
 - ⚙️ **Parallel Tasks:** The service can process multiple videos simultaneously (the number of workers is configurable).

 ## Architecture